Skip to Main Content

 Do not stop giving medications unless instructed to do so by your veterinarian.

-How long is recovery after cat tooth extraction surgery?
+How long will my cat need to recover after tooth extraction surgery?

-Most veterinarians schedule a recheck 7 - 14 days after cat dental extractions to examine the cat's mouth and assess healing.
+Most veterinarians schedule a recheck 7 - 14 days after a cat's tooth extraction to examine the cat's mouth and assess healing.
 Sometimes, sedation is necessary, but the examination is usually quick and straightforward.

 What can you do to prevent the need for tooth extractions?